COVID-19 Update in Nigeria

-On the 31st of January 2022, 158 new confirmed cases and 1 death were recorded in Nigeria.
+On the 1st of February 2022, 159 new confirmed cases and no death was recorded in Nigeria.

 A total of 4.1 million tests have been carried out as of 31st January 2022 compared to 3.93 million tests a day earlier.